dwdas9/home/articles/Spark-DataBricks/2_Databricks_Concepts.md

 - **Personas**: This is the look and feel of your Databricks web UI.
 There are different personas like Data Science and Engineering, Analyst, and Practitioner, each giving you a different experience based on what you do.

-> Databricks is like the **Uber of Apache Spark**.
-It doesn't own any servers; it just runs on the cloud with your subscription.
-Both Databricks and Microsoft/Google takes a cut from the bill :-) Well played, Databricks—take open-source, add some sauce, use cloud infrastructure, and make money!
-Honestly, running a Spark cluster on HDInsight is way more cost-effective.
-At least there, you're not paying extra for the open-source and that Databricks sauce.

 ## Databricks Clusters